NeilsVintageComputers/Kimtron-ABM85-Terminal/README.md

 With the 8275 replaced with a tested Aliexpress chip I checked the ram chips, once again all were faulty!

-Then powered it up,no video or sync output, I looked for normal bus activity as seen on the first board, the firmware only ran for a short time before all activity stopped!
+Then powered it up, no video or sync output, I looked for normal bus activity as seen on the first board, the firmware only ran for a short time before all activity stopped!

 After many restarts and measurements with the scope I noted the data bus signals looked pretty bad, I suspected the 8212 bus interface chip.
 Unfortunately this wasnt socketed and I didnt want to risk damaging the working chip from the other terminal so I ordered another one and put the board aside until it arrived.